hauptem/F5-SSL-Orchestrator-Tools/SSLO-Replay/USERGUIDE.md

 PowerShell 5.1 or later.
 No modules or dependencies required.

 On launch you get a connection prompt.
 Enter the BIG-IP management IP and credentials.
 The tool validates connectivity, checks TMOS and SSLO versions, and drops you into the main menu.

-Username defaults to `admin`.
 The connection uses iControl REST over HTTPS on port 443.
-Self-signed certificates are accepted.

 ## Main Menu